alrokayan/kubecsv/README.md

 *That's how the csv file looks like opening it with janisdd.vscode-edit-csv*

 ![homelab.csv.png](assets/images/results/homelab.csv.png)
-*That's the result after deployment of homelab csv file*
+*That's the result after deployment of homelab.csv file*

 ---
 ## USEFUL LINKS: